| Sunny

-Fields is never the same twice.
-Indeed, new discoveries are
+Sunny Fields is never the same twice.
+Indeed, new discoveries

-made all the time.
-Consider returning to enjoy the ever-changing
+are made all the time.
+Consider returning to enjoy the

-of exotic and native plants stimulate learning in an informal
+assortment of exotic and native plants stimulate learning in

-setting; specimens are accurately labeled.
-A very mixed wildlife
+an informal setting; specimens are accurately labeled.
+A

-note, this listing of monthly natural attractions is partial
+Please note, this listing of monthly natural attractions is

-and can vary with changing conditions during our growing seasons.
+partial and can vary with changing conditions during our

 April